Our Commitment to Action

 I also believe that carding should stop.
 I have read numerous statements and accounts by people talking about racism and classism inherent in carding.
 I don't believe that carding results in an increased feeling of safety for me, and I know it doesn't for people in my neighbourhood.

-• Share on Facebook Share on Twitter Share on Linkedin Email this link
+• Share Mental Health Inequality on Facebook Share Mental Health Inequality on Twitter Share Mental Health Inequality on Linkedin Email Mental Health Inequality link

 Mental Health Inequality

-by LillyWinchester13, over 3 years ago
+by LillyWinchester13, about 4 years ago

 I moved to Edmonton 10 years ago.
 In the words of my mother, I was "vibrant, outgoing and bubbly" much of that is gone now.